Contract guides that actually help you decide.

 Free AI contract review gives you full clause analysis, risk scoring, and a sign-or-walk recommendation.
 Here is what is included and where the limits are.

-We analyzed 327 real contracts with Inkvex's AI against a lawyer-reviewed baseline.
+We analyzed hundreds of real contracts with Inkvex's AI against a lawyer-reviewed baseline.
 What it caught, what it missed, and where the accuracy ceiling sits.

-Partnership Agreement Red Flags: What to Review Before You Commit
+Partnership Agreement Red Flags: 7 Clauses That Trap You (2026)

 7 Clauses to Check Before Signing Any Contract